Jennifer Marohasy is an Australian biologist and libertarian who holds unpopular opinions on a range of important environmental issues.

 She has recently published papers on freedom of information legislation with John Abbot in the British Law Journal, Environmental Law and Management, and on rainfall forecasting in Advances in Atmospheric Science a journal sponsored by the Chinese Academy of Sciences.

-Jennifer Marohasy has always been interested in the environment – how it can be farmed, mined and harvested for food, fiber, timber, minerals and energy and also how wildlife and wilderness areas can best be protected.
+Jennifer Marohasy has always been interested in the natural environment – how it can be farmed, mined and harvested for food, fiber, timber, minerals and energy and also how wildlife and wilderness areas can best be protected.